nizos/nizos.github.io/src/posts/striving-for-performance-and-design-harmony-in-web-development/index.md

 font-display: swap
 ```

 Enhancing font loading further, preloading the font primes the browser early about its significance, allowing for efficient downloading.
-The following method achieves this without introducing any JavaScript to our site.

 ```html
 <link rel="preload" href="/fonts/font.woff2" as="font" type="font/woff2" crossorigin>
 ```

-This strategy prompts early font loading without hindering the rendering process, offering a blend of performance and design.
+The above method achieves this without introducing any JavaScript to our site.

 ## Critical CSS